-Additional federal requirements include the Magnuson-Stevens Act, Executive Order 12866 (E.O.
+In addition to NEPA, the action must comply with other applicable statutes and executive orders including the Magnuson-Stevens Act, Executive Order 12866 (E.O.
 12866, Regulatory Planning and Review), and the Regulatory Flexibility Act (RFA).
-This document comprehensively analyzes the alternatives considered for all these requirements.

-Chapter 4 provides a summary of all the economic analyses and associated data.
-Chapter 6 addresses the requirements under E.O.
-12866, and Chapter 7 provides the Initial Regulatory Flexibility Analysis (IRFA) required under the RFA.
-Chapters 8 through 11 provide additional information that is required under various statutes.
+This document comprehensively analyzes the alternatives considered for all the requirements under these additional laws and executive orders.
+In addition to the purpose and need outlined in this chapter and the various alternatives outlined in Chapter 2, Chapter 4 provides a summary of all the economic analyses and associated data; Chapter 6 addresses the requirements under E.O.
+12866, also known as the regulatory impact review; Chapter 7 provides the Final Regulatory Flexibility Analysis (FRFA) required under the RFA; and Chapter 8 provides additional consistency information that is required under various statutes.
+Furthermore, Chapters 9 and 10 provide information regarding the review process and the comments received.
 While some of the chapters were written to comply with the specific requirements under these various statutes and requirements, it is the document as a whole that meets these requirements and not any individual chapter.